 While many business owners are satisfied with proximity, you probably should consider other things when choosing the right bank to partner with.
 There are a number of factors that should be considered when picking the bank, such as the banking fees and other costs.
 The factors we recommend include:

 Once you’ve taken these things into consideration, and all other important aspects of the banking relationship that is important to you, then you’ll be ready to make a decision.
 Remember, the right bank doesn’t need to have a big name to be the right partner for you.
 For example, many credit unions and online banks have been great partners for businesses of all sizes.

 Before you open a business bank account you’ll need to make sure that you’ve correctly incorporated your business.
 The bank will ask for your corporate documents before you’re able to make your first deposit.
 Having the right documentation with you at the time of application will speed up the entire process, and enable you to walk away with a business bank account the same day you apply, in many cases.

 The documentation that you’ll need to gather could include (call the bank before you visit to make sure you have it all):

 You can obtain most of this by incorporating your business ahead of time.
-MyCompanyWorks has been trusted to complete more than 60,000 business formations and counting.
+MyCompanyWorks has been trusted to complete tens of thousands of business formations and counting.
 In just three easy steps you can be on your way to receiving all of your documentation so that you can immediately open a business bank account.